 Quite often families approach us and ask, when and if they should trust their loved one again.
 If we can support the addict and the family to speak honestly and courageously about the difficulties they are facing, and help them understand the others point of view, then we can help them reconnect and build that trust.
 Healthy communication is key to repairing trust and rebuilding relationships.

-Our family support group is held once weekly, on a Monday evening, at Cherrywood House.
-The group is run between 18h30 and 20h00, and is open to all families impacted by a loved one’s addiction, irrespective of whether or not your loved one is currently in treatment.
+Our family support group is held once weekly, on a Saturday morning, at Cherrywood House.
+The group is run between 10h00 and 11h30, and is open to all families impacted by a loved one’s addiction, irrespective of whether or not your loved one is currently in treatment.
 These groups are offered free of charge.

 Please register your interest by emailing us at firstname.lastname@example.org, or to make a booking for your place in the group.
 Bookings must be made on a week by week basis, and there is no minimum attendance requirement.